Ebola virus epidemic in Sierra Leone: Spring 2014: Early cases

 The reported weekly cases of Ebola in Sierra Leone as listed on Wikipedia's 2014 Ebola Virus in West Africa timeline of reported cases and deaths; some values are interpolated.

 Two U.S. doctors who "followed all CDC and WHO protocols to the letter" contracted Ebola, and it is not clear how they got infected.

 By 27 May 2014, it was reported 5 people died from the Ebola virus and there were 16 new cases of the disease.
 Between 27 May 2014, and 30 May the number of confirmed, probable, or suspected cases of Ebola went from 16 to 50.
 By 9 June, the number of cases had risen to 42 known and 113 being tested, with a total of 16 known to have died from the disease by that time.

 The disease spread rapidly in Kenema, and the local government hospital was overwhelmed.
 At that hospital, 12 nurses died despite having the world's only Lassa fever isolation ward, according to the U.N.
-Many health are workers were infected at the state hospital, including beloved physician and hemorrhagic fever expert, Dr. Sheik Humarr Khan, and chief nurse Mbalu Fonnie.
+Many health care workers were infected at the state hospital, including beloved physician and hemorrhagic fever expert, Dr. Sheik Humarr Khan, and chief nurse Mbalu Fonnie.
 Khan and his colleagues had bravely provided care to patients with this devastating illness.